Recommendations

 500 mg as a single dose when exposed to a trigger, or 125 mg at night

-See the BNF for appropriate use and dosing in specific populations, for example, hepatic impairment, renal impairment, pregnancy and breastfeeding.
+See the BNF for appropriate use and dosing in specific populations, for example, in people who have hepatic or renal impairment, or during pregnancy or breastfeeding.

 Choose antibiotics according to recent culture and susceptibility results where possible, with rotational use based on local policies.
 Select a different antibiotic for prophylaxis if treating an acute UTI.